jvdp1/libsparse/README.md

 For compilation of the Fortran 2003 library: `make`

 Compilation with debug options (`-g -check all -traceback`) is possible by adding the argument `DEBUGENABLE=1`.

+Compilation for single precision is possible by adding the argument `DPENABLE=0`.

 ## Documentation